What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 If you are younger than 21 but older than 18, you must have a source of independent income through employment.
 Scholarship and grant funds may also be included in your total qualifying income if you are 21 or older.

-Have an emergency credit card on hand
+Have an emergency credit card on hand.

-Get cardholder benefits
+Get cardholder benefits.

 Why is it advisable to use a credit card in college?
 Promotional benefits for credit card users are frequently available.
 There may be other advantages, including the potential to receive an account credit for eligible purchases or cash back in a few selected categories.
+For the first year, no interest is typically charged, which is advantageous for students starting to develop good spending habits.
+Several credit card providers offer exciting initiatives to college students, such as scholarships and credit card benefits.

-You can earn rewards
+You can earn rewards.

 You can benefit from rewards on your purchases when you use a student credit card.
 For instance, you can receive 5% cash back with the Discover Student Cash Back card on purchases made at grocery shops, restaurants, gas stations, and some PayPal transactions, up to a quarterly maximum.
 On all other purchases, you can also get 1% cashback.
+Remember that rewards are only a way to entice you to spend more money.
+Be wise!
+Only use your card for necessary transactions to minimize interest charges and excessive debt.
+Overspending can only lead you to increase your interest rates and debt, which can be a severe issue in the future.

 How can students with no credit history obtain a credit card?

-Fortunately, some student credit cards accept applications from people without a credit history.
+Fortunately, some student credit cards accept applications from people with a credit history.
 These cards are similar to conventional credit cards in many ways; however, they are usually made for students with little credit history.
 Being a student is one of many requirements for a student credit card.
 Other minimal standards must be met.
 You must also

 • You must be at least 18 years old.